 - Reporting: Expertly produces all internal and external performance reports which include but are not limited to Stroke Core Measures, Stroke GWTG, Stroke Arrival, Peer Review, Comprehensive Stroke Measures, and CSC program specific elements that assist the CSC leadership in managing quality patient care to stroke patients as well as the program overall.
 Creation and maintenance of a real time dashboard for clinicians to utilize in increasing performance of our quality metrics for delivering interventions (IV tPA and endovascular therapies) to stroke patients.
 Provides reports for ad hoc meetings to address specific areas of deficiency.
 Maintains all databases for the CSC program and responds to requests by providers for data for research purposes.
 Provides training for report creation and serves as a resource for other team members, ensuring reports meet the standards of timely, discernible, reliable, meaningful, and actionable.

-- On-Site Review: In collaboration with the CSC Operations Director, provide guidance and assistance in preparation for on-site surveys for TJC, as well as follow-up for areas of performance requiring attention identified during the survey.
-Aids the CSC Operations Director in the creation and distribution of tools and educational materials to improve understanding of and meet TJC requirements and expectations.
+- On-Site Review: In collaboration with the CSC Program Manager, provide guidance and assistance in preparation for on-site surveys for TJC, as well as follow-up for areas of performance requiring attention identified during the survey.
+Aids the CSC Program Manager in the creation and distribution of tools and educational materials to improve understanding of and meet TJC requirements and expectations.
+Is available onsite, in the 7 business days prior to, and during the TJC survey.

 - Education: Provide education references to clinicians (physicians, nurses, APN/PA, etc.) related to clinical metric performance requirements within CSC.

-- Provides support to CSC physician directors in design and delivery of care management of stroke patients: With physician leadership: Review and monitor care for the stroke population; review and revise provider ordersets, treatment guidelines, etc. and ensure alignment between the various protocols and ordersets that impact stroke patient care; reviews and maintains policies and procedures specific to the CSC.
+- Provides support to CSC physician directors and program manager in design and delivery of care management of stroke patients: With physician leadership and program manager: Review and monitor care for the stroke population; review and revise provider ordersets, treatment guidelines, etc. and ensure alignment between the various protocols and ordersets that impact stroke patient care; reviews and maintains policies and procedures specific to the CSC.

 - Participates in, coordinates and convenes CSC Standing & Ad Hoc Meetings: Chair or co-chair committees as assigned.
 Create agendas, produce meeting minutes, assign action items, and follow-up on tasks assigned.